 7. It’s So Expensive To Live In Australia

 This is all a matter of perspective.
 Remember once you’re earning dollars, it’s useless to compare costs of living with South Africa or the UK or wherever you’ve come from.
 The one expense that is costly here is rent/mortgage payments.
 Try not to let these eat up too much of your monthly earnings as there are lots of other bills that need paying too – gas, electricity, water, insurances, groceries, fuel, mobile phones, internet, shire rates, and much more (especially if you have kids!).
 If you’re good at budgeting, you’ll make it work.
 You can read more about the cost of living in Perth here.

 8. I’ll Have A Better Work Life Balance

 When we were still in the UK, we used to watch a TV show called ‘Wanted Down Under’.
 It took families who were undecided about moving to Australia and sent them to an Australian city for a week or so to show them what life down under would really be like.
 The one thing that pretty much everyone talked about was having a better work/life balance if they moved to Australia.
 However in reality, your work life balance is much more out of whack here than any other country I’ve lived in (and I’ve lived in 3!).
 We’ve never worked harder in our lives since we moved here!
 Don’t move to Australia expecting to be able to clock off at 3pm every Friday and head for after work drinks.
 That culture might exist in some companies but I haven’t come across any yet!
 You’re expected to work insanely hard, probably longer hours than you may be used to (it’s all relative though to your personal experience) and you may well be spending hours commuting each day too.

-If you’re still in the process of moving to Australia, read some of my other posts – 8 Awesome Places To Get Advice About Moving To Australia and this one which is about whether you should ship your furniture to Australia.
+If you’re still in the process of moving to Australia, read some of my other posts – how to choose where to live in Australia and this one which is about things that might surprise you about living in Australia.